 Situation: I’m sure you’ve all seen a PAR (Police Accident Report) w/a witness listed as “Johnny, 917-555-1234”. (or same, similarly incomplete police report).
 No address, no surname and a cell phone that may or may not be active in 2 weeks, let alone 2 years.

 Recommendation(s): 1.
 Call “Johnny” immediately.
 Obviously, the first objective is to determine his knowledge of events regarding your client’s matter.
 2. Obtain his contact information and an identifier.
 (Again we suggest DOB.
 Many people are reluctant to release their SSN.)
 3. Obtain an emergency contact for him.
-4. Check the contact info every 6 months until the case achieves resolution.
+4. Check the contact info every 6 months until the case resolves.

 3. Professional photographs of the accident scene, especially if citing defect or disrepair.